Tables and Indicators

 Valid Reasons for Delay

-• Child transfer during evaluation AND new LEA and parent agree to extend.
+• The child transfers during evaluation AND the new LEA and parent agree to extend.
+(Must have LEA and parent agreement to extend in the comments section.)

 Invalid Reasons for Delay